What is this course?

-There are no formal pre-requisites for this course, however this course does not cover the Scrum Process or other Agile methodologies, but rather looks specifically at the activities around software development within them.
+There are no formal pre-requisites for this course, however this course does not cover the Scrum process or other Agile methodologies, but rather looks specifically at the activities around software development within them.
 As such, it is aimed at those with a prior understanding of, or experience using Agile team practices including User Stories, Planning and Estimating.
-A Certified ScrumMaster qualification would be ideal preparation but is not essential.
+A Certified ScrumMaster or Certified Scrum Product Owner certification would be ideal preparation but is not essential.

 In order to be able to take the course, you will need to bring with you a laptop pre-loaded with the following software:

 - A laptop with Visual Studio 2015 Professional installed – http://www.visualstudio.com/downloads/download-visual-studio-vs

 - NUnit – http://www.nunit.org/